Garden Word of the Day

-Aphids, or plant lice, are nearly always a problem, here in the Bay Area.
+Aphids, or plant lice, are nearly always a problem, here in San Jose, California.
 This is particularly true when it comes to cabbage aphids.

 Cabbage aphids (Brevicoryne brassicae) can wipe out a cabbage crop before it ever gets started.
 Native to Europe, this pest of cole crops is now found throughout the United States.

 Cabbage aphids feed on the youngest, most tender parts of new cabbage, broccoli, Brussels sprouts, kale, and cauliflower.
 These pests love to feed on the innermost parts of cabbage and Brussels sprouts heads.
 Large colonies can stunt or even kill young plants.
 Heavy aphid feeding causes leaves to curl up, providing the pests with even more protection.